What’s the minimum credit score to buy a car?

 Ways to get a car with bad credit

-If you are looking to purchase a vehicle but fall into the bad credit category, it might be harder to secure a perfect loan, but it is all bad news.
-There are still ways to get a car with bad credit, even if it means potentially higher interest rates.
+It might be harder to secure a low interest rate loan, but there are still ways to get a car loan with bad credit, even if it means potentially higher interest rates.

 - Look for subprime auto loans.
 These types of loans are viewed as a risk for lenders, so while they are available to those with poorer credit scores, they likely still carry high rates.